MatAtBread/nodent/README.md

 	'use nodent-es7';

 directive at the top of a .js file.
 You can't use the directive, or any other Nodent features in the file that initially require("nodent")().
-If necessary, have a simple "loader.js" that includes Nodent and then requires your first Nodented file (either via the ".njs" extension or the "use nodent"; directive), or start your app nodent from the command line:
+If necessary, have a simple "loader.js" that includes Nodent and then requires your first Nodented file (either via the ".njs" extension or the "use nodent-es7"; directive), or start your app nodent from the command line:

 	./nodent.js myapp.js